se-for-sci/se-for-sci.github.io/content/week5/typing.md

 d: dict[str, int] = {"one": 1, "two": 2}
 ```

-Dictionaries take two arguments, the key and the value.
-Dictionaries are such an
+Dictionary types take two arguments, the key and the value.
+Dictionaries are
-important structure that there's a second way to add types to them, `TypedDict`,
+such an important structure that there's a second way to add types to them,
-that allows you to assign specific types to specific keys.
-We won't cover that
+`TypedDict`, that allows you to assign specific types to specific keys.
+We will
-here, but it is available if you need it.
-If you do have different types for
+cover them below.
+If you do have different types for different entries, you
-different entries, you often should be using a (data)class instead of a
+often should be using a (data)class instead of a dictionary - dicts are best
-dictionary - dicts are best homogeneous.
+homogeneous.

 That's the built-in collections.
 We'll see a better way to type _input_
 collections in a later section.